KYRAL-Health/medichat-ai/README.md

-# Kyral MediChat AI Assistant
+# Kyral MediChat AI Assistant (Beta)

 Kyral's AI-powered medical diagnosis assistant built with Streamlit and AWS Bedrock.
-This application helps analyze patient symptoms and provides potential diagnoses with confidence scores, reasoning, and recommended actions.
+This application helps analyze patient symptoms and provides potential diagnoses with confidence scores, reasoning, insights and recommended actions.
+MediChat is self-hosted on AWS, private and secure.

 ## Features

-- User-friendly form interface for patient information
+- User-friendly form interface to provide patient symptoms, existing conditions, medications, and/or lab results.
-- Integration with AWS Bedrock's Llama 3 model for medical analysis
+- Integration with AWS Bedrock's Llama-3.3-70B model for medical analysis, insights and recommendations.
-- Access control via unique access keys with usage tracking
+- Access control via unique access keys with usage tracking.
-- Admin panel for managing user access and viewing submission statistics
+- Admin panel for managing user access and viewing submission statistics.
-- Comprehensive data collection including:
+- Comprehensive data fields for analysis include:
   - Basic patient information
   - Symptoms and medical history
-  - Vital signs
+  - Vital signs (Optional)
-  - Lifestyle factors
+  - Lifestyle factors (Optional)

+## Privacy and Data Collection
+- No data is stored following submission for analysis
+- No data is used for model training or fine-tuning
+- No user data is sold or used for any other purposes

 ## Setup